alisa17/server/documentation.md

   * If the data passed in is incorrect, a 400 'Bad Response' HTTP status code will be returned.
   * In case of server error, the header status code is a 5xx error code and the response body contains an error object.

 The post request will add a new user row to the user table based on the form inputs.
 It will reject the request if the username is already taken, and return a falsey.
-If the user creation is successful, a truthy value will be returned.
+If the user creation is successful, that user's ID will be returned.

     { "user_id": 3 }